How the Aegean Sea Got Its Name – The Myth of King Aegeus

 Aegean Sea, Greece.
 Map Created by Norman Einstein, January 12, 2006.

-Long, long ago, in the city of ancient Athens, there lived a king, Aegeus, who, after failing to produce a son and heir, with his first two wives, Meta and Chalciope, decided to consult the goddess Themis, one of the the oracles of Delphi, to see what he was doing wrong.
+Long, long ago, in the ancient city of Athens, there lived a king, Aegeus, who, after failing to produce a son and heir with his first two wives, Meta and Chalciope, decided to consult the goddess Themis, one of the the oracles of Delphi, to see what he was doing wrong.

 Aegeus consults with Themis, Oracle of Delphi.
 Circa 440–430 B.C.